ThiagoSoutoGit/OpenCVMatrices/_build/html/_sources/rst/README.rst.txt

 Running
 -------

-To run the documentation for this project run the following commands:
+To run the documentation for this project run the following commands, at the project folder:

 .. code-block:: python